 This price range will certainly broaden your options, but it will not guarantee quality.

-Most ace tripod brands, such as Manfrotto, Induro, and Gitzo, offer higher price tags and high-quality construction.
-However, for a first-time investment, this is a good budget to begin with.
+Most ace tripods brands, such as Manfrotto, Induro, and Gitzo, offer higher price tags and high-quality construction.
+However, for a first-time investment, this is a good budget, to begin with.

 What Tripod Can You Get if Your Budget is 200$?

 We strongly believe that this is the ideal range to work with.
 You can explore some incredible options by professional brands within this range.